ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Use the Gm2 Suite menu in the admin sidebar to configure settings.

+== Caching ==
+Enable HTML, CSS, and JavaScript minification from the SEO &gt; Performance screen.
+For full page caching, hook into the `gm2_set_cache_headers` action to configure headers or integrate your preferred caching plugin.

 == Changelog ==
+= 1.4.0 =
+* Basic HTML/CSS/JS minification options and hooks for caching.
 = 1.3.0 =
 * Option to auto-fill missing image alt text with product titles.
 * Fields for external image compression API keys.